Extension Educator, S.T.E.M.

 Math Professional Development

-Over 300 professional development programs have been offered in the past seven years.
+Over 440 math professional development programs have been offered in the past ten years.
 These workshops will help any teacher walk away with effective strategies to use in their classroom.
 These workshops can be arranged at your location or at one of our offices.

 Recent programs include a focus on the Common Core State Standards in Mathematics.